fnwinter/KinectUnity/README.md

 ## KinectUnity
  - This project is for integrating between Kinect and Unity.
  - We can pass color, depth, IR data from Kinect to Unity.
+ - Currently this project provides Windows/DLL ONLY for Kinect V1.
  - ![Image](./resource/Kinect.PNG)